Teammates

 Is there an advantage to filling a 90 day supply at CarolinaCARE for maintenance medications?

-Yes, there is an advantage to use CarolinaCARE for a 90 day supply for maintenance medications.
-You will have a lower copay for products on the Atrium Health Preventive Drug List at all times, as well as all other maintenance medications once you have met your deductible.
-The following link provides you with a comparison of copay and co-insurance levels both before and after the deductible.
-Click on the appropriate link to the Atrium Health Plan documents for your work location.
+Yes, there are advantages to using CarolinaCARE for a 90 day supply of maintenance medications.
+You will always have a lower copay for products on the Atrium Health Preventive Drug List, as well as all other maintenance medications (after the deductible for HSA plans).
+For additional information, visit the Atrium Health teammate site and click the appropriate link for your work location.

 How are medications selected for my plan?